 is taken in the relativistic plasma limit and in practice receives further corrections if the broken-phase speed of sound squared differs from $\cs^2=1/3$~\cite{Giese:2020rtr,Tenkanen:2022tly}.
 Here, $T_*$ is the gravitational wave production temperature, typically identified with the percolation temperature of the phase transition $\Tp$. $\Delta \theta$ quantifies the amount of energy available for conversion to spacetime shear stress, which is represented by the off-diagonal components of the stress-energy tensor $T^{\mu\nu}$, and is responsible for the generation of gravitational waves \cite{Witten:1984rs,Hogan:1986qda}.

-The ratio of the trace anomaly difference to the energy density in the plasma (approximated by the radiation energy density at the GW production temperature, $\rho_r = \pi^2 g_* \Tp^4 / 30$), quantifies the energy available for gravitational wave production, and thus characterises the strength of the phase transition:\footnote{As above, we use barred notation for this parameter to differentiate it from the Lagrangian parameters in the 2HDM.}
+The ratio of the trace anomaly difference to the plasma energy density (approximated by the radiation energy density at the GW production temperature, $\rho_r = \pi^2 g_* \Tp^4 / 30$) quantifies the energy available for gravitational wave production and thus characterises the phase transition strength: \footnote{ As above, we use barred notation for this parameter to distinguish it from the Lagrangian parameters in the \vtwo{Type~I} 2HDM. }

 Several alternative definitions of $\bar{\alpha}$ exist in the literature.
-A commonly used one defines it as the ratio of vacuum energy difference to the radiation energy density, $\bar{\alpha} = \Delta \Veff / \rho_r$, which neglects thermal effects~\cite{Caprini:2015zlo}.
+A commonly used definition takes the ratio of the vacuum energy difference to the radiation energy density, $\bar{\alpha} = \Delta \Veff / \rho_r$, which neglects thermal effects~\cite{Caprini:2015zlo}.
 Another popular definition comes from hydrodynamics, where $\bar{\alpha} = \Delta \rho / w$, with $w = \rho + p$, describing the energy injected into the plasma relative to its enthalpy~\cite{Espinosa:2010hh}.
-A third definition is the based on the \emph{pseudo} trace anomaly definition~\cite{Giese:2020znk}, which approximates the energy available for shear stress using a simplified thermal treatment.
-The definition used in this work includes both vacuum and thermal contributions and is particularly appropriate for models like the 2HDM, where no tree-level barrier is present and thermal corrections are essential for realizing a first-order phase transition (FOPT).
+A third definition is based on the \emph{pseudo} trace anomaly~\cite{Giese:2020znk}, which approximates the energy available for shear stress using a simplified thermal treatment.
+The definition used in this work includes both vacuum and thermal contributions and is particularly appropriate for models like the \vtwo{Type~I} 2HDM, where no tree-level barrier is present and thermal corrections are essential for realising a first-order phase transition (FOPT).